rswanare/gitreporahul/README.md

 ## Information
 1. Database used : H2 Database
 2. URL to view Database table: http://localhost:8080/weather-app/h2-console
+3. To access database use password provided in application.properties
 3. Used JpaRepository from Spring for database creation and mapping.
 4. For delete used post method in html form as html form only supports GET and POST.